-• The government of Ghana commits to provide for a transparent and verifiable assets declaration regime.
+• Government commits to the passage of the Conduct of Public Officers Bill that provides for a transparent and verifiable assets declaration regime.

 The Office of the Attorney General and Ministry of Justice, Parliament, Commission for Human Rights and Administrative Justice (CHRAJ).